• Free shipping on all orders

 Nutrition for Growing Poodles

 The Standard Poodle is larger than the Toy and Miniature and will require larger amounts of food.
 If your Standard Poodle puppy is 8 weeks old, you should feed them multiple small meals every day, as much as 4 meals per day that can be decreased to 3 meals per day by the time they’re 10 weeks.
-Follow the guidelines on the back of the dog food bag for the amount you should feed them over the course of the day.
+Follow the guidelines on the back of the dog food bag for the amount you should feed them over the day.

 These same rules apply to your Toy and Miniature Poodle puppies.
 When you settle on the food for your puppy, follow the food bag guidelines for the amount you should feed your puppy every day.
-Ensure your puppy always has access to water and chart your puppy’s growth and weight and see your vet if you’re concerned about their weight.
+Ensure your puppy always has access to water chart your puppy’s growth and weight and see your vet if you’re concerned about their weight.

 Divider 5Conclusion